Edward-RSE/OpenSBLI-HDF5-Stride/docs/performance.md

 changes are made to the OPS HDF5 API.
 It would require either changing `fetch_loop_slab()` to include a `stride` argument and accounting for it in the various loops, or by unifying the HDF5 to use HDF5 Hyperslabs which include a stride parameter.
 Hyperslabs already are used in OPS, but only seem to be present in the MPI API.

+Note the slice here is using the stride implementation with a stride of {1 , 1, 1} so it would be faster using the intended way to create a slice.

+Regular 36.67 s
+slice 0.351 s
+slice with stride